Badarian culture: Physical anthropology

 The Badarian culture seems to have had multiple sources, of which the Western Desert was probably the most influential.
 The Badari culture was likely not solely restricted to the Badari region, since related finds have been made farther to the south at Mahgar Dendera, Armant, Elkab and Nekhen (named Hierakonpolis by the Greeks), as well as to the east in the Wadi Hammamat.

 Older and modern scholarship have characterised the Badarians as an indigenous, Northeast African population that was rooted in a localised, context.

+An assemblage of archaeological data have identified a common African substratum for early Egyptian cultural practices.
+Central African tool designs are featured in the Badarian and Naqada archaeological sites.
+According to archaeologist, Charles Thurstan Shaw, "the early cultures of Merimde, Badari, Naqadi I and II are essentially African and early African social customs and religious beliefs were the root and foundation of Egyptian way of life."

 Egyptologist Frank Yurco considered the Badarians as exhibiting a "mix of North African and Sub-Saharan physical traits", and referenced older analysis of skeletal remains which "showed tropical African elements in the population of the earliest Badarian culture".

 Recent archaeological evidence has suggested that the Tasian and Badarian Nile Valley sites were a peripheral network of earlier Northeast African cultures that featured the movement of Badarian, Saharan, Nubian and Nilotic populations.